-During the year under review, the Company was a member of the AIC, which published a revised version of its own Code of Corporate Governance (the AIC Code) in February 2019.
-The Board has adopted the principles of the AIC Code and reports on compliance with these below.
+During the year under review, the Company was a member of the AIC, which published a revised version of its own Code of Corporate Governance (the AIC Code) in February 2019 and applies to accounting periods commencing on or after 1 January 2019.
+The Board wishes to align with the AIC Code and has adopted its principles, and reports on compliance with them below.
 The AIC Code provides a comprehensive guide to best practice in certain areas of governance where the specific characteristics of investment trusts or venture capital trusts suggest alternative approaches to those set out in the UK Code.

-The key requirements of the AIC Code include:
+The key requirements of the AIC Code included:

-- · a requirement for the annual re-election of all directors to all investment companies; - a requirement that a board should understand the views of its company's key stakeholders and describe in the annual report how their interests and the matters set out in Section 172 of the Companies Act 2006 (the duty to promote the success of the company) have been considered in board discussions and decision making; - that the chairman of an investment company may remain in post beyond nine years from the date of first appointment by the board.
-Notwithstanding this more flexible approach, the Board is required to determine and disclose a policy on the tenure of the Chairman.
+- the annual re-election of all directors of all investment companies; - that a board should understand the views of its company's key stakeholders and describe in the annual report how their interests and the matters set out in Section 172 of the Companies Act 2006 (the duty to promote the success of the company) have been considered in board discussions and decision making; and - that the chairman of an investment company may remain in post beyond nine years from the date of first appointment by the board.
+Notwithstanding this more flexible approach, the board is required to determine and disclose a policy on the tenure of the chairman.

 The AIC Code is available from the AIC website at www.theaic.co.uk.
-This Statement of Corporate Governance forms part of the Directors' Report.
+This Statement of Corporate Governance supports the Directors' Report.

-Application of the Main Principles of the AIC Code
+Application of the Main Principles of the Code

 This statement describes how the main principles identified in the AIC Code have been applied by the Company throughout the year, as is required by the Listing Rules of the FCA.
 The Board has considered the Principles and Provisions of the AIC Code, which address the Principles and Provisions set out in the UK Code, as well as setting out additional Provisions on issues that are of specific relevance to the Company.
 The Board considers that reporting against the Principles and Provisions of the AIC Code, which has been endorsed by the FRC, provides more relevant information to Shareholders.
-The endorsement by the FRC means that by reporting against the AIC Code, the Company is meeting its obligations under the UK Code and the associated disclosure requirements of the Listing Rules, and as such does not need to report further on issues contained in the UK Code that are irrelevant to them.
+The endorsement by the FRC means that by reporting against the AIC Code, the Company is meeting its obligations under the UK Code and the associated disclosure requirements of the Listing Rules, and as such does not need to report further on issues contained in the UK Code which are irrelevant to them.
 These include:

-- provision 9 (dual role of chairman and chief executive); - provision 19 (tenure of the chair); - provision 25 (internal audit function); and - provision 33 (executive remuneration).
+- Provision 9 (dual role of chairman and chief executive); - Provision 19 (tenure of the chair); - Provision 25 (internal audit function); and - Provision 33 (executive remuneration).